Interior house painting cost 2026: $2-$6 per sq ft, $300-$1,000 per room real US prices | FacadeColorizer AI paint visualizer

 Frequently Asked Questions

-How much does it cost to paint one room?
+How much does it cost to paint one room in 2026?

-What is the cost per square foot to paint interior walls?
+What is the interior painting cost per square foot in 2026?

-Professional interior house painters charge $2 to $6 per square foot for walls alone, or $4.70 to $6.75 per sq ft when ceiling painting and trim painting are included.
-Wall prep (sanding, spackle, priming) adds $0.50–$0.75 per sq ft on top of these rates.
+Professional interior house painters charge $2 to $6 per square foot for walls alone, or $4.70 to $6.75 per square foot when ceiling painting and trim painting are included.
+Wall prep such as sanding, spackle, and priming adds $0.50–$0.75 per square foot.

-What paint sheen should I use for bedrooms vs. kitchens?
+What paint sheen should I use for kitchens and bathrooms?

-Yes, especially for interior spaces with limited ventilation or when painting bedrooms and nurseries.
-Low-VOC and zero-VOC paints produce minimal odor, dry faster, and are safer for families and pets.
-The price premium is typically only $5–$15 per gallon over standard latex paint, making it an easy upgrade.
-Brands like Benjamin Moore Natura and Sherwin-Williams Harmony are zero-VOC options widely available at paint retailers.
+Yes.
+Low-VOC and zero-VOC paints produce minimal odor, dry faster, and are safer for families and pets, especially in spaces with limited ventilation.
+The price premium is typically only $5–$15 per gallon over standard latex paint.
+Benjamin Moore Natura and Sherwin-Williams Harmony are popular zero-VOC options available at most paint retailers.

-How do I find a licensed and insured painting contractor?
+How do I choose a reliable interior painting contractor?

 How much does it cost to paint a 2,000 sq ft house interior?